 The purpose of the training is to prepare the fellows for future careers in academia, industry and other sectors of society as well as make them attractive on the job market as a whole.
 The training in LAPASO is structured into 5 components.

-The results of the work in the project will be disseminated through publications in scientific journals, presentations at international conferences, at workshops and conferences organized by the project.
+The results of the work in the project were disseminated through publications in scientific journals (see Publications), presentations at international conferences, at workshops and conferences organized by the project.

 Outreach is a natural part of the fellow's dissemination.
 Picture below: Bao demonstrates microfluidic separation to high school students.